 Broad handsome street dominated by cars with real potential to add to townscape and entrance-way.

-Opportunity to ‘green’ it by planting along entire length b/w Pollokshaws Road and roundabout: either via (i) two rows of trees between groups of 4-6 parking bays to dilute impact of cars or (ii) plant trees up the centre (with parking to centre), to help soften the environment and create a key point de vue.
+Opportunity to ‘green’ it by planting along entire length b/w Pollokshaws Road and roundabout: either via (i) two rows of trees between groups of 4-6 parking bays to dilute impact of cars or (ii) plant trees up the centre (with parking to centre), to help soften the environment and create a key point de vue with a raised entrance element at the Pollokshaws Road entrance.

 Opportunity to exploit the centrality of the roundabout (and adjacent crumbling green triangle) as a central entry feature to Pollokshields / Strathbungo – perhaps with a ‘Greek’ Thomson theme as ALL building adjacent have Thomson links (Moray Place, ‘Salisbury Quadrant’, Nithsdale Rd / Darnley Rd tenements etc.)